Geology AS / A Level

 |Geology students got to grips with the weather and their course work on Haytor in Dartmoor.|

-Students can progress to study for a degree in geology, earth or environmental science.
-Geology graduates are currently highly sought after by employers, and are amongst the highest paid with excellent opportunities for travel.
+Students can proceed to Geology, Earth or Environmental Science degrees.
+Geology graduates are currently highly sought after by employers and are amongst the highest paid with excellent opportunities for travel.

 Studied: A Levels Geology A*, Maths A*, Art A* and Physics B, 2011